Alekseyyy/SNHU/coursework/CS330/README.md

 ## Resources

 CS-330 is arguably the most difficult course in _Southern New Hampshire University's_ computer science programme.
-The following are tutorials that have been created to help students taking this course do as well as they can:
+The following are tutorials that have been created to help students taking this course do as well as they can.

+* The CS-330 Course GitHub repository: [https://github.com/SNHU-CS/CS-330](https://github.com/SNHU-CS/CS-330)

 ### Tutorials